-Environmental Compliance Authorities (ECAs) and Environmental Subject Matter Experts (SMEs) support the facilities and programs with identifying and carrying out their environmental responsibilities.
+Environmental Compliance Authorities (ECAs) and Environmental Subject Matter Experts (SMEs) support the facilities and programs in identifying and carrying out their environmental responsibilities.
 The SMEs communicate environmental regulatory requirements and required document submittals to the United States Environmental Protection Agency (EPA), the South Carolina Department of Health and Environmental Control (SCDHEC), and other stakeholders.
-The ECAs work with the facilities to ensure that they implement the requirements.
+The ECAs work with the facilities to ensure that they implement the regulatory requirements.

-SRS develops the annual SRS Environmental Report for the public to summarize in a single document the Site's environmental performance against various applicable federal and state regulations, state permits, and local laws.
-Chapter 3, Compliance Summary, of this report summarizes SRS's environmental compliance and provides the number of NEPA reviews, the number of SRS construction and operating permits, and the status of key federal environmental laws.
-Chapter 7, Groundwater Management Program, identifies SRS efforts to monitor, conserve and protect groundwater, and to restore contaminated SRS groundwater to EPA drinking-water quality standards while conforming to state and federal laws.
+The Site develops the annual SRS Environmental Report for the public to summarize in a single document the Site's environmental performance against various applicable federal and state regulations, state permits, and local laws.
+Chapter 3, Compliance Summary, of this report describes SRS's environmental compliance and provides the number of National Environmental Policy Act (NEPA) reviews, the number of SRS construction and operating permits, and the status of key federal environmental laws.
+Chapter 7, Groundwater Management Program, identifies SRS efforts to monitor, conserve and protect groundwater, and to restore contaminated SRS groundwater to the EPA drinkingwater quality standards while conforming to state and federal laws.

-The Site develops and conducts emergency drills and exercises by implementing the EMS and ISMS principles and tools.
+The Site plans and conducts emergency drills and exercises by implementing the EMS and ISMS principles and tools.
 Some of these drills include local, state, and federal emergency response organizations.
-Throughout the year, the Site performs safety drills for employees to ensure maximum participation for various weather, nuclear incident, environmental release, and fire scenarios.
+Throughout the year, the Site performs safety drills for employees to ensure maximum participation through various weather, nuclear incident, environmental release, and fire scenarios.